RahulShagri/MultiPy/README.md

 <b>Important note: MultiPy only works on Windows Operating System.</b>

-1. Make sure you have Python 3.6 installed and working
+1. Make sure you have Python 3.6 or later version installed and working

 2. Clone the repo: